mahshuk410/RideSharingMicroservice/README.md

 }'
 – H 'Content-Type: application/json'
 ```
-> The * symbol denotes the details to be remained unchanged by user.
+> The * symbol denotes the details to be remained unchanged by passenger.

 API Response